-67. Curriculum
+67. Curriculum, determination of

 The curriculum in a government school is to be determined by the chief executive officer, but any determination is to be made in accordance with the requirements of the School Curriculum and Standards Authority Act 1997.